 Excerpted from The Day I Die: The Untold Story of Assisted Dying in America by Anita Hannig. © 2022 by Anita Hannig.
 Used with permission of the publisher, Sourcebooks, Inc. All rights reserved.

-Covering the walls in Joe’s* home office in Vancouver, Washington, were dozens of glossy medals and framed pictures of running meets—a shrine to the hours and days he had spent pushing himself to the crest of physical triumph.
+Covering the walls in Joe’s home office in Vancouver, Washington, were dozens of glossy medals and framed pictures of running meets—a shrine to the hours and days he had spent pushing himself to the crest of physical triumph.
+All names of interviewees have been changed to protect people’s privacy.
 Each of them carried vivid memories of carbo-loading dinners, auspicious bib numbers, and sports drinks in all colors of the rainbow.
 Now they served as blunt reminders of the life he once had, prediagnosis, when the muscles in his body still stretched, lunged, and churned without special effort, or even thought.

 One of the photos shows Joe, probably in his late forties, in dark-blue shorts and a bright-yellow T-shirt.
 His short hair hemmed in by a white headband, he wears aviator sunglasses and a look of concentration on his face as he sprints the last couple of miles toward the finish line of the Portland marathon.
 The course flattens out here as runners weave their way through the downtown area to a shrill chorus of bystanders.
 Right behind Joe, a younger man with wiry legs picks up the chase.
 But Joe stares straight ahead, and his stride looks strong.
 It’s clear that he won’t go down without a fight.